Al Jenkins (EastEnders): 2009–2010

 Al arrives on 1 May 2009, and meets Heather Trott (Cheryl Fergison), who tells him her problems, despite him being off-duty.
 He is the first person to learn that she is pregnant, and they become friends, with Al reassuring Heather about her new status as a mother.
 Several female locals comment on his looks, and Tanya Branning (Jo Joyner) accidentally spills coffee on him, prompting him to ask her out.
 After several drinks on different occasions in The Queen Victoria public house, Al invites Tanya to lunch at Fargo's restaurant.
-Tanya's ex-husband Max (Jake Wood) overhears this and asks his son, Bradley (Charlie Clements), to go to the restaurant and spy on them.
+Tanya's ex-husband Max Branning (Jake Wood) overhears this and asks his son, Bradley Branning (Charlie Clements), to go to the restaurant and spy on them.
 After an awkward date, Al ends their brief relationship and starts dating Roxy Mitchell (Rita Simons), and soon realises he has feelings for her.

 In October 2009, Jean Slater (Gillian Wright) approaches Al and asks him to section her mentally unstable daughter, Stacey (Lacey Turner).
 When Stacey comes home, Al is waiting with two colleagues and two police officers.
 Al formally declares Stacey's sectioning to her, and she is taken away by the police.
 He DJ's the dance contest for Children in Need and Chelsea Fox (Tiana Benjamin) invites him as her date to her parents Denise (Diane Parish) and Lucas' (Don Gilet) wedding.
 Al reluctantly accepts her invitation, even though he planned to ask Roxy.
 After Roxy catches Chelsea flirting with him, Al starts a relationship with Roxy.

 In February 2010, Al asks Roxy to move with him to Cornwall, revealing that someone has complained about their relationship even though she was not his patient, so he resigned.
 She does not want to leave Walford so he ends their relationship and leaves alone, after saying goodbye to Heather, his favourite patient.